-Graveside services with military honors will be held in the spring at the Southern Maine Veterans Cemetery, Springvale, ME.
+Graveside services with military honors will be held FRIDAY, APRIL 29 at 2PM at the Southern Maine Veterans Cemetery, Springvale, ME.
 Those who wish may contribute to Wounded Warrior Project https://www.woundedwarriorproject.org/donate

 To send flowers to the family or plant a tree in memory of Harry B. Skillin, please visit our floral store.

 7020 A.C.
 Skinner Parkway, Suite 100, Jacksonville FL 32256